 How to Enjoy Jeju Island on a Long Weekend

 Featured image credit: FlickrCC/Republic of Korea.
-This article was originally created on August 16, 2016.
-It has been maintained and updated (as of March 11, 2018) to reflect current viewpoints and travel trends.
+This Jeju travel guide is part of our series on South Korea Travel, East Asia Travel, and Asia Travel.
+It was originally created on August 16, 2016.
+It has been maintained and updated on our blog (as of December 27, 2018) to reflect current viewpoints and travel destination trends.

 I am a self-proclaimed rule follower, so I can’t believe I’m giving this advice.
 Don’t be afraid to trespass.
 Jeju Island is a tourist destination, so officials have put up many “don’t trespass” signs to keep careless tourists safe.
 However, if you are alert and intelligent, hop the fence!
 You’ll see some of your most incredible views this way.

 Generally, Koreans do not take warning signs seriously, either.
 You will probably see Koreans walk right past the sign with you, so don’t worry, you’re fitting in.
 If you are clumsy, drunk, or on a high cliff, this advice does not apply to you.
 Stay safe!